looorent/jflu/README.md

 This implementation is Broker-agnostic.
 Therefore, you must provide:
 * An implementation of `BrokerSubscriptionConfiguration`. _e.g._ by adding `jflu-subscriber-rabbitmq` as a JAR dependency (which is already included with `jflu-store` by default)
-* `BROKER_SUBSCRIPTION_IMPLEMENTATION`: an environment variable that specifies which subclass of `BrokerSubscriptionConfiguration` to use. _e.g._ `be.looorent.jflu.subscriber.RabbitMQSubscriptionConfiguration`
+* `BROKER_SUBSCRIPTION_IMPLEMENTATION`: an environment variable that specifies which subclass of `BrokerSubscriptionConfiguration` to use. _e.g._ `be.looorent.jflu.subscriber.rabbitmq.RabbitMQSubscriptionConfiguration`

 For instance, this project can be deployed in a Docker container: